WojciechKretowicz/weles/README.md

 Now we are ready to push our model to the base.
 Its name has to be unique in the base.
 Dataset name either.

 ```
-from vimo import communication as comm
+from vimo import models

-comm.upload(model, 'example_model', 'This is an example model.', ['example', 'easy'], train_data_to_upload, 'example_data', 'This is an example dataset', 'requirements.txt', 'Example user', 'example password')
+models.upload(model, 'example_model', 'This is an example model.', ['example', 'easy'], train_data_to_upload, 'example_data', 'This is an example dataset', 'requirements.txt', 'Example user', 'example password')
 ```

 In this moment *model* is being uploaded to the **vimo**.
 If requested environment had not been already created in the **vimo**, it will be created.
 During this time your Python sesion will be suspended.
-Multithreading is being under development.
+You will get the message if the uploading was successful.

 ### Summary

-You can also pass your model as the path (must contain **/** sign to *Python* pickle.
+You can also pass your model as the path (must contain **/** sign) to *Python* pickle.
 Training data parameter can be a path to *.csv* file (must contain **/** sign) or *hash* of already uploaded dataset in the **vimo**.
-It is recommended to upload only numerical data.

 ## Reading an info about model

 If you want to read an info about the model already uploaded in **vimo** you can run:

 ```
-from vimo import communication as comm
+from vimo import models

-comm.model_info("example_model")
+models.info("example_model")
 ```

 *"example_model"* is a name of **vimo** model.